 Section 5.
 Property Owned or Otherwise to be Maintained by an Owners' Association.
 To the extent that any owners' association formed in accordance with the North Carolina Condominium Act (Chapter 47C of the North Carolina General Statutes) or the North Carolina Planned Community Act (Chapter 47F of the North Carolina General Statutes) fails to maintain any property owned by such owners' association or fails to maintain other property that such owners' association is required by covenants of record or by law to maintain, all required notices to the "Owner" pursuant to this Article VII shall be deemed delivered to the Owner(s) if delivered to the owners' association.
-All liability hereunder for any failure to maintain such property shall extend to both the owners' association.
+All liability hereunder for any failure to maintain such property shall extend to both the owners' association and to each individual owner of property that is subject to assessment by such owners' association.